andrakis/Elispidae/README.md

 Status
 ------

-* The basic scheme parser and interpreter is implemented using the Poco Dynamic Var as the underlying type.
+**Language compatibility level**: Scheme

+   Currently only supports a Scheme syntax.
+Lithp-specific types not implemented.

+* Fixed comparison operators (were using strings for comparisons), resulting in correct behaviour and speed improvements.

+* Speed is close to Lithp speed running on a web browser.
+About 20% slower than Lithp (aka V8 / JavaScript / Node.js)

+* No memory leaks!
+The basic types use the standard templates, avoiding manual memory management.
+The only leakable type is the environment, but this is managed by the parent environment such that when the global environment dies, all child environments are cleared.

 * All test cases passing!

 * Does not use strings for numbers and arithmatic.
 Results in large speed improvement.

-* No memory leaks!
-The basic types use the standard templates, avoiding manual memory management.
-The only leakable type is the environment, but this is managed by the parent environment such that when the global environment dies, all child environments are cleared.
+* The basic scheme parser and interpreter is implemented using the Poco Dynamic Var as the underlying type.

 Building
 --------